sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   (and ``sage -upgrade``) as well as the manual installation of individual spkgs with e.g. ``sage -i``.

+- :envvar:`SAGE_SPKG_INSTALL_DOCS` - Set this to "yes" to install
+  package-specific documentation to
+  :file:`$SAGE_ROOT/local/share/doc/PACKAGE_NAME/` when an spkg is installed.
+This option may not be supported by all spkgs.
+Some spkgs might also assume that certain programs are available on the system (for example, ``latex`` or ``pdflatex``).

 - :envvar:`SAGE_FAT_BINARY` - to prepare a binary distribution that
   will run on the widest range of target machines, set this variable to "yes" before building Sage::